mr4tt/zotbot/README.md

 - [Timothy Dexter](https://en.wikipedia.org/w/index.php?title=Timothy_Dexter&oldid=1162124222) - Timothy Dexter (January 22, 1747 – October 23, 1806) was an American businessman noted for his eccentric behavior and writings.
 He became wealthy through marriage and a series of improbably successful investments, and spent his fortune lavishly.
 Though barely educated or literate, Dexter considered himself "the greatest philosopher in the Western Wo...

 - [Joan of Leeds](https://en.wikipedia.org/w/index.php?title=Joan_of_Leeds&oldid=1094155891) - Joan of Leeds or Johannas de Ledes (fl. early 14th century) was an English nun, who, bored with her monastic and enclosed life, at some point in 1318 escaped from St Clement's by York priory to journey to Beverley, where she was accused of living with a man.
 To escape, she feigned mortal illness and constructed a dummy of herself, which her colleagu...

-- [Children (composition)](https://en.wikipedia.org/w/index.php?title=Children_(composition)&oldid=1164899634) - "Children" is an instrumental composition by Italian composer Robert Miles.
-It was first released in Italy in January 1995 as part of the EP Soundtracks on Joe Vannelli's DBX label, but it did not chart.
-Vannelli brought the track to a nightclub in Miami where it was heard by Simon Berry of Platipus Records.
-Berry worked with Vannelli and James Bart...

 # misc
 - [Depth Of Field Simulator](https://jherr.github.io/depth-of-field/)